zdravkov/kendo-docs/api/wrappers/jsp/splitter.md

 ### kendo:splitter-panes

-An array of pane definitions.
+Defines the panes of the splitter

 More documentation is available at [kendo:splitter-panes](splitter/panes).